Culmination: Period of time

+Stellar parallax appears to be a similar motion like all these apparent movements, but has only from non-averaged sidereal day to sidereal day a slight effect, returning to its original apparent position, completing a cycle every orbit, with a slight additional lasting change to the position due to the precessions.
+This phenomenon results from Earth changing position on its orbital path.

 The Sun

 From the tropics and middle latitudes, the Sun is visible in the sky at its upper culmination (at solar noon) and invisible (below the horizon) at its lower culmination (at solar midnight).
 When viewed from the region within either polar circle around the winter solstice of that hemisphere (the December solstice in the Arctic and the June solstice in the Antarctic), the Sun is below the horizon at both of its culminations.

+Earth's subsolar point occurs at the point where the upper culmination of the Sun reaches the point's zenith.
+At this point, which moves around the tropics throughout the year, the Sun is perceived to be directly overhead.

+We apply the previous equation, A = 90° − L + δ, in the following examples.

 Supposing that the declination of the Sun is +20° when it crosses the local meridian, then the complementary angle of 70° (from the Sun to the pole) is added to and subtracted from the observer's latitude to find the solar altitudes at upper and lower culminations, respectively.